MatthewCondon/Commercial_Vessel_FIR/Tools/README.md

 **MarCANex**: https://github.com/Jstith/MarCANex

 # NEMO
 After developing an understanding the relationship between NMEA and possible cyberattacks, more aggressive tests were used to strengthen the incident response scripts.
-This assisted with testing heavier attacks that were harder to detect such as a DOS.
+This assisted with testing heavier attacks that were harder to detect such as a DOS or impersonation.

 **NEMO**: https://github.com/Soups71/NEMO